Who Are We?

 Eastern Edge Robotics designs and manufactures state-of-the-art ROVs in-house.
 A majority of our mechanical and electrical systems are built from the ground up with raw materials and base components.
 We always strive to push boundaries on what we create, improving constantly from each year to the next.
 Besides our technology and engineering focus, Eastern Edge also volunteers at various local events to improve STEM and marine science and technology education.

-The theme for the 2020 MATE International ROV Competition is Excite, Educate, Empower: Students engineering solutions to global problems.
-With this theme, Eastern Edge will have to complete simulated tasks such as removing plastic debris, determining the health of a coral colony, and creating an artificial reef.
-To complete these tasks, Eastern Edge has already completed a full preliminary ROV design for the 2020 Competition, which already holds promise to be our best ROV system to date.
+The theme for the 2023 MATE International ROV Competition is UN Decade of the Ocean: Diving in to Inspire Soultions Because Together Oppertunity Runs Deep.
+With this theme, Eastern Edge will have to complete simulated tasks such as installing a floating solar panel array, creating a 3D model of a coral head, and constructing an operational vertical profiling float.
+To complete these tasks, Eastern Edge has already completed a fully functional ROV for the 2023 Competition, which holds promise to be our best ROV system to date.
 Stay tuned!

 Countdown to MATE International 2023